chworthey/cs-studio-site/src/main/data/pageMarkdown/teaching.md

 The learning group project is shared between all of the students in that group.
 When a new student joins, an entirely new project must be created in order to accommodate them.
 For some of you, letting go of a previously-existing project may be challenging, but remember that the objective here is to learn as a group in an inclusive manner.

-Working through all of the stages of project repeatedly is good to practice as well.
+Working through project phases repeatedly is good to practice as well.
 Choosing projects of fitting length will become more natural to you as time goes on.
-Eventually you will be able to tackle that RPG of yours too.

 ## Self-Reliance First